Partners

 The HMV, for the fans since 1921.
 A leading specialist retailer of music, film, pop culture and technology products, with over 100 stores around the UK & Ireland offering a wide selection of new release and catalogue titles.

-Youth Music believes every young person should have the chance to change their life through music.
-Yet our research shows many can’t because of who they are, where they’re from or what they’re going through.
+We believe that every young person should have the chance to change their life through music.
+Yet our research shows that many can’t because of who they are, where they’re from or what they’re going through.

 Our insights, influence and investment in grassroots organisations and to young people themselves means that more 0–25-year-olds can make, learn and earn in music.

-Youth Music is a national charity funded thanks to the National Lottery via Arts Council England, players of People's Postcode Lottery and support from partners, fundraisers and donors.
+Youth Music is a national charity funded thanks to the National Lottery via Arts Council England, players of Peopl's Postcode Lottery and support from partners, fundraisers and donors.

 Website | Twitter | Instagram | Facebook